-Kapi'olani Community College lies on opposite slope of Diamond Head, across from the entrance to the Diamond Head National Monument.
-The campus is comprised of two locations that are separated by approximately one-tenth (1/10th) of a mile in distance.
-A third location that is included in the boundaries is the Diamond Head Theater Parking Lot which is utilized at the beginning of the semester to accommodate overflow parking.
-The main campus can be found at 4303 Diamond Head Road and is bordered by Diamond Head Road (Northwestern Border), Kilauea Avenue (Southeastern Border), 18th Ave (Northeastern Border), and Makapuu Ave (Southwestern Border), see Appendix D for the campus location and map.
-Another undeveloped location can be found on the former Cannon Club location.
-This location is accessible along Diamond Head Road.
-There is no other bordering street.
-The third location, Diamond Head Theater Parking Lot boundaries include Alohea Ave (southwest) intersecting with Pokole Street (northwest), which converge with the Leahi Hospital Property Line continuing to the rear of the Diamond Head Theater.
+Kapiʻolani Community College lies on the opposite slope of Diamond Head, across from the entrance to the Diamond Head National Monument.
+The main campus can be found at 4303 Diamond Head Road and is bordered by Diamond Head Road (Northwestern Border), Kilauea Avenue (Southeastern Border), 18th Ave (Northeastern Border), and Makapuu Ave (Southwestern Border), see Appendix C for the campus location and map.
+KCC also utilizes spaces in the neighboring Leahi Hospital, located at 3675 Kilauea Avenue, for teaching.

+A third location, the Diamond Head Theater parking lot, is used for overflow parking.
+Its boundaries include Alohea Ave (southwest) intersecting with Pokole Street (northwest), which converge with the Leahi Hospital property line continuing to the rear of the Diamond Head Theater.

 The campus population includes more than 10,000 credit and noncredit students each semester.
 On any given semester, depending on our student population size, the campus employs approximately 500 full and part time employees.

 As defined by the Clery Act, disclosure of statistics for certain reportable crimes will be based upon the location of the crimes.
-Maps that delineate the Clery Act geographical boundaries for both campuses are located in Appendix D.
+Maps that delineate the Clery Act geographical boundaries for the three sites are located in Appendix C.